janko/janko.io/_posts/2015-04-25-selenium-testing-workflow-with-webdriverio.md

 });
 ```

 BrowserSync has ton of awesome features, but for testing purposes we can turn off most of them.
 So why did I choose BrowserSync if I'm not using any of its fancy features?
-That's a good question, I'm glad you asked.
+Out of convenience, I guess, I'm already using it for development so no need for another dependency.

 Next, the `done` callback is necessary, otherwise we don't know when the server started.
 Our tests must **not** run before we have a server running.